BombasticFantastik/BombasticFantastik/README.md

 <div align="center">
     <h1>Hi, my name is Artemy!</h1>
     I am a data scientist and also a student at the Siberian Federal University.
 I specialize in Computer Vision, but I'm studying NLP right now.
-    <p>  I am a data scientist and also a student at the Siberian Federal University.
-I specialize in Computer Vision, but I'm studying NLP right now.
 </div>
 <h2>Steps to get started</h2>
 <ol>